Austrains 30 Class Tank Steam Locomotive

 Seven were preserved - 3001, 3016, 3026, 3028, 3075, 3090, 3102.

-DCC with Sound Installation
+DCC with Sound and Light Modifications

-The Austrains 30 Class Locomotive was released in March 2018 as a DC/DCC Ready model which includes an 8 pin socket.
+The Austrains 30 Class Locomotive was released in March 2018 as a DC/DCC Ready model, which includes an 8 pin socket.

 Austrains has released two versions of their NSWGR 30 Class Tank Locomotive.